joelparkerhenderson/wordbooks/pages/bethnalgreenventures.com/index.md

 # Bethnal Green Ventures (BGV)

 Bethnal Green Ventures (BGV) (<https://www.bethnalgreenventures.com/>) is an early-stage venture capital fund and accelerator based in the United Kingdom.
-Founded in 2012, BGV focuses on supporting startups that aim to create positive social and environmental impact through technology and innovation.
-It provides funding, mentorship, and a structured program to help startups develop their ideas, scale their businesses, and make a meaningful difference in society.
+Founded in 2012, BGV focuses on supporting startups that aim to create positive social and environmental impact.
+It provides funding, mentorship, and a structured program to help startups develop their ideas and make meaningful improvements in society.

 Investment Focus: BGV invests in startups that address societal and environmental challenges using technology-driven solutions.
 The fund has a broad impact focus, encompassing areas such as health, education, climate change, sustainability, civic engagement, and social justice.